BridgePhase/ctf/documentation/GettingStarted.md

 4. You can deploy this `war` file on the container of your choice, for example in Tomcat, you would copy this `war` file to the `{TOMCAT_DIRECTORY}/webapps` folder to deploy it.
+5. The application can be accessed locally at `http://localhost:8080/ctf`

+<a name="dockerDeployment"></a>
+## Docker deployment

+This option allows you to deploy the application locally based off our docker images.

+1. The Docker images are stored in the [jramirez/bridgephase](https://registry.hub.docker.com/u/jramirez/bridgephase/tags/manage/#) reposiory
+2. You can deploy any of our releases (`sprint_*` and `master` branches create releases).
+To find out the release we have deployed in production you can go to our [CTF Version](http://considerbridgephase.com/ctf/alive) page.
+3. Run the command:
+	* `docker run -ti -p 8080:8080 jramirez/bridgephase:RELEASE_TAG` for example:
+	* `docker run -ti -p 8080:8080 jramirez/bridgephase:ctf-2015-07-03-25` to deploy version ctf-2015-07-023-25
+4. The application will be exposed on port `8080` so browse to http://localhost:8080 to see the application running